City-of-Helsinki/linkedevents/importers.md

 *tprek*, short for *Toimipisterekisteri*, is a location registry service giving access to addresses in Helsinki through a REST API.

-Basic example would be the address of a concert in a certain theather hall.
+Basic example would be the address of a concert in a certain theater hall.

 ### What depends on it?
 Linked Events application has *events*.
 Events must have addresses.

-By default, all event addresses are from *tprek* location registery.
+By default, all event addresses are from *tprek* location registry.

 Therefore, all events depend on *tprek* addresses to be present.